Also under Workplace Injury And WorkCover ClaimsWorkplace Injury And WorkCover Claims Home

 - level of payment is based upon the impairment level.

-If you believe your injuries are your employer’s or someone else’s fault, we encourage you to seek further advice as soon as possible.
+If you believe your injuries are your employer’s or someone else’s fault, we encourage you to seek further advice as soon as possible as you may have a common law entitlement to sue for pain and suffering and/or loss of earnings/earning capacity.

 Can I Appeal A Decision Made By WorkCover?